-In addition, we rely heavily on the three largest pharmaceutical wholesalers in the U.S. market-Cardinal Health Inc., AmerisourceBergen Corp. and McKesson Corp-in the distribution of the products that we market and sell in the U.S. If we are unable to maintain our business relationships with these wholesalers on commercially acceptable terms, if the buying patterns of these wholesalers fluctuate due to seasonality or any other reason or if wholesaler buying decisions or other factors outside of our control change, our business, financial condition, cash flows and results of operations could be materially adversely affected.
+In addition, we rely heavily on the three largest pharmaceutical wholesalers in the U.S. market-Cardinal Health Inc., AmerisourceBergen Corp. and McKesson Corp-in the distribution of the products that we market and sell in the U.S. If we are unable to maintain our business relationships with these wholesalers on commercially acceptable terms, if these wholesalers experience prolonged business disruptions, if the buying patterns of these wholesalers fluctuate due to seasonality or any other reason or if wholesaler buying decisions or other factors outside of our control change, our business, financial condition, cash flows and results of operations could be materially adversely affected.